Aakash-Sai/Aakash-Sai/README.md

 ## Hi there, I'm Aakash 👋
-- 👀 Currently pursuing B.Sc in Computer Science and Engineering in [Bits Pilani Dubai Campus](https://www.bits-pilani.ac.in/Dubai/index.aspx).
+- 📕 Currently pursuing my 3rd year in B.Sc in Computer Science and Engineering in [Bits Pilani Dubai Campus](https://www.bits-pilani.ac.in/Dubai/index.aspx).
-- 🌱 I’m currently learning ...
+- 😣 Currently trying to keep my sanity in check.
-- 💞️ I’m looking to collaborate on ...
+- 🥅 Goals for 2021: Start a new personal project, GRE prep.

-- 📫 How to reach me ...
+### Connect with me:

 <!---